What is Inbound Marketing? The Definitive Guide for 2021

-The Ultimate List of the Web's Best Resources for Inbound Marketing
+The Ultimate List of the Web's Best Resources for Inbound Marketing in 2021

 From visitors to promoters, this guide has you covered.

 Inbound Marketing Fundamentals

 What is Inbound Marketing?

 Inbound marketing is a digital marketing approach focused on attracting a targeted audience and helping them through the buying process using websites, search engines, blogs, and social media.

 What makes Inbound Marketing different?

 Before Inbound marketing, businesses used traditional marketing, and advertising approaches as far and wide as possible.
 In turn, interrupting people, hoping they would find interest in what was being offered.

 Inbound marketing helps businesses get found by potential customers, using content and interactions that are relevant and helpful, based on their needs and interests.
 Meaning they are not interrupting.

 Inbound marketing helps your business get found using: